-Results show that both human cooperation and partial automation enable participants to play by reducing the number of controls assigned to them.
-However, the analysis also uncovered differences between the two modalities: human cooperation was characterized by verbal communication and strategy negotiation, fostering complicity but also dependency.
-Partial automation, instead, increased autonomy by removing the need for human support and allowed some players to feel more competent, though it sometimes also generated \textit{collaboration confusion} when players misattributed actions.
-After presenting the \systemFullName{} and discussing the main findings, we highlight key design recommendations for future partial automation systems, including communication mechanisms, interpretability of the pilot’s actions, and adaptability to individual abilities.
+Results show that both shared control modalities enable participants to play by reducing the number of controls assigned to them.
+The analysis also uncovers differences between the two modalities: human cooperation promotes sociality but also dependency; partial automation, instead, increases autonomy and allows some players to feel more competent, though it sometimes also generates \textit{collaboration confusion} when players misattribute actions.

+After presenting \system{} and discussing the main findings, we outline key design recommendations for future partial automation systems, including interpretability of the pilot’s actions and adaptability to individual abilities.